-We are delighted to announce the introduction of the British Dodgeball Come Join In Funding Award.
+Since the launch of the Come Join In Funding Award in October 2021 British Dodgeball has funded the development of 15 new dodgeball clubs in the UK at a cost of just under £8,000.
 The award is part of our long term focus of welcoming more people to the sport through sustainable community dodgeball clubs.
 As an organisation we’re delighted to be in a position to be able to invest in those wishing to develop new opportunities for new people to play the game.

 You can apply for the Come Join In Funding Award to set up a new club that focuses on any age, gender or ability group.

 You can apply for up to £500* and funding should be used to cover basic start up costs such as qualifications, venue hire and equipment. *Applications in excess of £500 will be considered only in exceptional circumstances.